Anderson has Tory whip suspended after ‘refusal to apologise’ for Islamist claim

 “These views are wrong, full stop, and there shouldn’t be conditions on removing them from your party,” she said.

-“Labour is calling on the Prime Minister to also remove the whip from Liz Truss for her egregious and embarrassing comments about our country on the international stage and, if he doesn’t, then he is not serious about ridding the Conservatives of radical and dangerous views.”

-In the backlash since Friday, comparisons have been drawn with Labour’s recent handling of leaked remarks made by its parliamentary candidate in Rochdale.
+In the backlash since Friday, comparisons have been drawn with Labour’s recent handling of a leaked recording in which a parliamentary candidate suggested Israel had allowed Hamas’ October attack as pretext to invade Gaza.

-The party stood by Azhar Ali after he apologised for saying that Israel had taken Hamas’ October attack as a pretext to invade Gaza, but pulled its support after other alleged comments about Jewish people emerged.
+The party stood by Azhar Ali after he apologised, but pulled its support after fresh reports that he had blamed “people in the media from certain Jewish quarters” for the suspension of a pro-Palestinian MP emerged.

 The Prime Minister was among critics who hit out at Labour at the time for initially defending the aspiring MP, saying Sir Keir Starmer had only acted “under enormous media pressure”.